-Meet Leslie Ballas, MD, assistant professor of clinical radiation oncology in the Department of Radiation Oncology at the Keck School of Medicine.
+Meet Leslie Ballas, MD, associate professor of clinical radiation oncology in the Department of Radiation Oncology at the Keck School of Medicine.
 Her goal is to provide exceptional cancer care for her patients using state-of-the-art radiation technology.

 Here’s what you won’t find on her resume: